sbt/sbt-native-packager/src/sphinx/debian.rst

 ``src/debian/DEBIAN``.

 If you use the ``packageArchetype.java_server`` there are predefined ``postinst`` and ``preinst`` files, which start/stop the application on install/remove calls.
+Existing maintainer scripts will be extended not overidden.

 Your control scripts are in a different castle.. directory?
 No problem.